• Skip to homepage

 Paradigm shift from a linear to a circular economy

+The idea behind circular economy is to use resources more efficiently, extend product life spans, and realise closed-loop material and energy flows, minimising waste and pollution.
 This is in direct contrast to the linear ‘take-make-waste’ economy, predicated on goods produced from primary raw materials and destined to become waste at the end of their useful life.
+The circular economy is based on three principles:

-Eliminating waste and pollution
+Eliminating waste & pollution

 Products must be designed to avoid producing pollution and ending up as waste at the end of their life.
 This requires businesses to rethink product development so that end-of-life waste is viewed as a design fault and is eliminated.
 The objective is to realise resource management systems that place emphasis on preserving the value of raw materials and create zero-waste products and systems.